Privacy in the Electronic Environment

-Northern Illinois University (NIU) is committed to protecting the privacy of all students, faculty, staff, and visitors who use NIU’s network and resources (NIU-N).
+NIU is committed to protecting the privacy of all students, faculty, staff, and visitors who utilize NIU’s network and resources (NIU-N).
 NIU provides a multifaceted environment where the university is home to some, workplace to others, and research/academic center to others.
-NIU is concerned with the protection and privacy of NIU data as well as your personal data that is stored, transmitted, and processed on the NIU-N.
+NIU is concerned with the protection and privacy of NIU data data was well as your personal data that is stored, transmitted, and processed on the NIU-N.

-NIU recognizes that as students, faculty, and staff create, use and store more information in electronic form using NIU-N, there is growing concern that information the user or creator considers private may be more vulnerable to invasion than information stored in more traditional media.
+NIU recognizes that as faculty, staff and students create, use and store more information in electronic form using NIU-N, there is growing concern that information the user or creator considers private may be more vulnerable to invasion than information stored in more traditional media.

-NIU employs a multi-layered defense using various technologies and processes across NIU to safeguard personally identifiable information (PII) and other sensitive data.
+NIU employs a multi-layered defensive approach consisting of various technologies and processes across NIU to safeguard personally identifiable information (PII) and other sensitive data.

-This policy addresses privacy issues specific to the NIU community.
-It is intended to highlight general principles that define the expectations of privacy of those in the NIU community.
+This policy addresses privacy issues specific to NIU community.
+It highlights general principles that define the privacy expectations of those in the NIU community.